Keyhole filled with a colorful grid mosaic against a purple background

 Word clouds make leaders feel like they're "seeing the voice of the customer."
 But the reality is they're hearing noise: frequency without impact, averages without context, and visuals without action.

-That's the difference between having a word cloud and walking into your next board meeting with evidence leaders can act on.
+That's the difference between having a word cloud and walking into your next board meeting with evidence leaders can act on, and most importantly, trust.

 Ready to see what your feedback is actually telling you?